-Most of you who went to school or are in school currently know that you can’t pass the test or go to the next grade without passing and learning the lessons that the teachers gave.
+Most of you who went to or are in school know that you can’t pass the test or go to the next grade without passing and learning the lessons the teachers gave.

-It is the same way in life, you will keep going over the same thing until you learn how to slay whatever keeps coming up and kill it by the root in order to receive your blessing.
+It is the same way in life; you will keep going over the same thing until you learn how to slay whatever keeps coming up and kill it by the root to receive your blessing.

 Jesus spoke a parable about the different grounds in Mark 4.

 3-8 “Listen.
 What do you make of this?
 A farmer planted the seed.
 As he scattered the seed, some of it fell on the road, and birds ate it.
 Some fell in the gravel; it sprouted quickly but didn’t put down roots, so when the sun came up, it withered just as quickly.
 Some fell in the weeds; as it came up, it was strangled among the weeds, and nothing came of it.
 Some fell on good earth and came up with a flourish, producing a harvest exceeding his wildest dreams.

 Which one of the grounds are you an example of?

 Ground 1 Seed falling Along the Side of the Road

 14-15 “The farmer plants the Word.
 Some people are like the seed that falls on the hardened soil of the road.
 No sooner do they hear the Word than Satan snatches away what has been planted in them.

 16-17 “Some are like the seed that lands in the gravel.
 When they first hear the Word, they respond with great enthusiasm.
 But there is such shallow soil of character that when the emotions wear off and some difficulty arrives, there is nothing to show.